 If you have unpublished just a single blog, then change its visibility.
 Once you change the visibility from “Private” to “Publish”, your blog will be republished.

-And that’s it!
-It is that simple to unpublish a WordPress site.
+It is very simple to unpublish a WordPress site.
 It is not that complicated to unpublish a WordPress site or just a blog.

 Major reasons to unpublish your site are when your site is under maintenance or a blog is facing some glitch or just an internal network issue.
 There are several methods by which you can unpublish a WordPress site.